-The movement framework embeds sustainable transport choices, including through the following key proposals:
+3.59 The movement framework embeds sustainable transport choices, including through the following key proposals:

-- the NET tram system is extended from its current terminus at Toton Lane to the East Midlands Hub Station before going towards Long Eaton town centre; - the NET extension, new bus terminus and taxi ranks will complement the East Midlands Hub Station, forming key elements of a vibrant interchange; - new and extended bus routes will be provided to Toton and Chetwynd Barracks.
-This includes 'bus gate' restrictions at Bessell Lane and within Chetwynd Barracks to enable buses to serve the site and Chilwell without creating rat-runs for drivers; and - a comprehensive network of walking, cycling and wheeling routes between Toton, Chetwynd Barracks, existing communities and the East Midlands Hub Station.
-This includes new links that are aligned with our proposals for the green infrastructure network and the D2N2 Local Cycling and Walking Infrastructure Plan.
+- a railway station - the NET tram system being extended from its current terminus at Toton Lane to the site of the railway station before going towards Long Eaton town centre; - the NET extension, new bus terminus and taxi ranks would complement the railway station, forming key elements of a vibrant interchange: - new and extended bus routes will be provided to Toton and Chetwynd Barracks.
+This includes 'bus gate' restrictions within Chetwynd Barracks to enable buses to serve the site and Chilwell without creating rat-runs for drivers; - a comprehensive and accessible network of walking and cycling routes between Toton, Chetwynd Barracks, existing communities and the railway station; - this includes new links that are aligned with our proposals for the green infrastructure network and the D2N2 Local Cycling and Walking Infrastructure Plan; - southern access point to bring Attenborough Station within walking distance of future residents; and - the consideration of potential routes for equestrian users.

-It is recognised that gradients throughout Chetwynd Barracks, in particular, may present a barrier to frequent cycling for some.
+3.60 It is recognised that gradients throughout Chetwynd Barracks, in particular, may present a barrier to frequent cycling for some.
 For example, there is an approximate 36 metre level difference between Swiney Way and Vaughan Road.
 In such instances, the Department for Transport Cycle Infrastructure Design Guidance (LTN 1/20) advises that: